What We Do

 Community-based research is an alternative to exploitive academic research of communities, and to promote mutual, respectful, and empowering partnerships between researchers and communities with research needs.

-We organize regular events that relate to our mandate.
-VIPIRG staff and volunteers also organize an annual conference each year.
-We hope that our events make the University of Victoria campus and Victoria at large a better place to call home.
+We organize monthly educational events and workshops.
+VIPIRG staff and volunteers also organize an annual conference each year with the goal of making the University of Victoria campus and Victoria at large a better place to call home.

 We have a large collection of historical and hard-to-find books in our resource library.
-VIPIRG is introducing a scholarship program, and a textbook program for UVic students.
-We also publish an annual magazine targeted at immigrants and refugees.
+VIPIRG also offers a textbook program, scholarships and grant funding, and a compost program.

 VIPIRG offers UVic students, collectives and community members support through small and large community grants as well as workshop/conference grants.
 Eligible individuals can apply for a grant online.